 The difference was in whether or not they’d asked for help.
 And it took me almost 30 years on this earth to figure that out.

-Most of us, for most problems that we encounter, just want to recount our stories and have someone listen.
+Most of us, for most problems that we encounter, we just want to recount our stories and have someone listen.
 But because the people we’re telling our stories to often haven’t seen this modeled, they are there to remind us of all of the platitudes we hate to hear but keep repeating:

 “Everything happens for a reason.”